Winterthur railway station: Stadtbus Winterthur

 Lines 1–3 are trolleybus lines.
 The remaining lines are operated exclusively by low-floor buses.
 Normally, articulated buses run on lines 5, 7 and 14.
 On the remaining lines, conventional (rigid chassis) buses provide the services.
+All operate within fare zone 120 of ZVV, except line 7 to Elsau (fare zone 164).

+As of the December 2023 timetable change the following routes serve Winterthur railway station:

 Regional lines

-The yellow numbers are PostAuto lines, and the blue numbers are city bus lines.
-However, lines 665/670 are served by both PostAuto buses and city buses.
+The yellow numbers are PostAuto lines, and the blue numbers are Stadtbus Winterthur bus lines:

 Nighttime buses

 Several nighttime bus (Nachtbus) lines are operated hourly on Friday to Saturday and Saturday to Sunday from 01:30 to 04:30.
 As the last regular buses usually depart from HB at 0.50 and the first such buses start running again from 05:30, one can therefore speak of a continuously operating network when the nighttime buses are running.

 The nighttime buses operate on the following lines, but only outwards; there are no return services.